peterbarnett03/influxdb3_plugins/downsampler/README.md

 - **Retry Logic**: Configurable retries for robust write operations.
 - **Batch Processing**: Process large datasets in configurable time batches for HTTP requests.
 - **Backfill Support**: Downsample historical data within a specified time window.
+- **Task ID Tracking**: Each execution generates a unique task_id included in logs and error messages for traceability.
 - **Metadata Columns**: Each downsampled record includes three additional columns:
   - `record_count` — the number of original points compressed into this single downsampled row,
   - `time_from` — the minimum timestamp among the original points in the interval,